 How to Get Rid of Aphids

 First, hose the plants down.
-You can often kill a large number of aphids simply by shooting them with a strong stream of water from your garden hose.
+You can often kill a large number of aphids simply by covering them with a strong stream of water from your garden hose.

 Spray water all over your plant, being sure to target the bottom of each leaf.
 Repeat every few days or so until you’ve gotten rid of all the aphids.